 There is said it.
 Exercise is not evil.
 Although you might give me this face…

-And in general it may feel like…
+And in general, it may feel like…

 It is likely the most common form of advice we get from doctors.
 I hear it from every neurologist I see.
 You see there was this study, and there always is a study, that states aerobic exercise of an hour three times a week is equivalent to the migraine preventative medication Topamax on migraines.
 I received the same advice from the pain clinic.
 You see, they had read that same study.
 The difference being they understood I had comorbid fibromyalgia and could not just jump on in and go at it without significant problems.
 For example, feeling like I was smashed by the Hulk repeatedly.

 So first I will say there are things not to do when exercising.
 We should never exceed our limits.
 Ever.
 Not even if some douchebag neurologist says to you, and I quote, ‘That is not sufficient to do anything.
 You will have to do more than that to get any effect.’
 So you double what you are doing and cause a back injury.
 So don’t do that.
 Yes, I did that.
 I had worked my way up to, slowly, twenty minutes of yoga a day and twenty minutes of walking a day, on alternating days.
 So I doubled it up.
-I walked 20 min and did 20 min of yoga every day.
-How I injured my back I am still not certain although I suspect it has to do with being double jointed since the injury was not a constant persistent pain.
-No it was some sort of nerve tingling issue and pain after walking for ten minutes but then fine after sitting.
+I walked for 20 min and did 20 min of yoga every day.
+How I injured my back I am still not certain although I suspect it has to do with being double-jointed since the injury was not constant persistent pain.
+No, it was some sort of nerve-tingling issue and pain after walking for ten minutes but then fine after sitting.
 I had to not do a thing for six months as a result.
 So that was hardly productive.
 The point here is that I did not listen to my body, I listened to someone who knew nothing about fibromyalgia.
 That is a mistake.
 They do not know us like we do.
-We are the ones doing it so we are the ones that know the pain, the limits and the pace.
+We are the ones doing it so we are the ones that know the pain, the limits, and the pace.